 Pathologists diagnose disease processes on tissue samples and also assist surgeons by providing immediate interpretations on fresh material (frozen section, fine needle aspiration, smears), allowing the surgeon to quickly adapt to new diagnostic findings.
 Pathologists directly review and interpret or supervise the performance of every laboratory test done within the Hospital Laboratories.
 This insures that test results are accurate, are performed by qualified and licensed technical personnel through instruments that conform to stringent regulatory standards.
 Pathologists are responsible for, supervise and/or directly review results in Chemistry, Hematology, Blood Bank and Transfusion Medicine, Microbiology, Serology, Point of Care Testing (POTC), Molecular testing, Surgical Pathology, Cytology and Autopsy.

-CPS Pathologists on staff are licensed physicians, Board-certified in Anatomic and/or Clinical Pathology, with subspecialty experience, training and certification in Surgical Pathology, Cytopathology, Hematopathology, Obstetric and Gynecological Pathology, Breast Pathology, among others (see Dr. S. E. Bourne, Dr. B. Dipasquale and Dr. R. Khode biographies).
+CPS Pathologists on staff are licensed physicians, Board-certified in Anatomic and/or Clinical Pathology, with subspecialty experience, training and certification in Surgical Pathology, Cytopathology, Hematopathology, Obstetric and Gynecological Pathology, Breast Pathology, among others (see Dr. Jeffrey A. Eisenstein, Dr. Bruno Dipasquale, Dr. Renu Khode and Dr. Kelly L. Rose biographies).

 CPS Pathologists have access to nationally recognized consultants experts in their field for difficult and unusual cases.
 CPS Pathologists undergo rigorous ongoing proficiency testing through a number of programs that continuously test diagnostic skills and measure performance against that of pathologists practicing throughout the country.